UCD-pbio-rclub/Rclub-r4ds_Seungmo.Kim/R-club-May-03/Assignment_Kim.Seungmo_05032017.md

 ### 3.6.1 Exercises

-1. What geom would you use to draw a line chart?
+**1. What geom would you use to draw a line chart?
 A boxplot?
 A histogram?
-An area chart?
+An area chart?**

 ```r
 p <- ggplot(data = mpg, aes(x = displ, y = hwy))